-• Conclusion
+Conclusion

-- o Story of journalist in India and the blind man with oranges. - O Let's not let Pope Francis' words just be the subject of a retreat conference.
+- o Story of journalist in India and the blind man with oranges. - O Let's not let Pope Francis' words just be the subject of a mission conference.
 Let's act on them, doing in our own situation what he's doing in us.
 He gets that his life is a mission, the continuation of the mission of Christ's self-giving love.
-May we all recognize that as Christians we're all called to be missionaries of charity!
+Let's ask the Lord as we prepare to receive his blessing from the Monstrance to help us so that we all may recognize that as Christians we're all called to continue collaborating with his work as the Good Samaritan as missionaries of charity for a world in so much need!